OzanBoran/Background-Generator/README.md

 # Background-Generator
-Gradient Background Generator.
+Gradient Background Generator. <br>
-Can get colors by picking them yourself or random.
+Can get colors by picking them yourself or random. <br>
 It shows css code to add in to your project with rgb color values.